-If you are a frequenter of beauty magazines, blogs, or the cosmetic area of department stores you may have developed FOMO (fear of missing out for those of you not familiar with tech lingo).
-You might be tempted to think you need to spend a small fortune on skincare to keep your skin in great shape.
-Well, you do and you don’t!
+If you are a frequenter of beauty magazines, blogs, or the cosmetic area of department stores you may have developed a fear of missing out.
+You’ll be tempted to think you need to spend a small fortune on skincare to keep your skin in great shape.

 Let’s face it the older we get the more we feel pressure to reverse damage and look as refreshed as possible.
 As we age, we start loosening our purse strings for products and treatments we never thought we would need.